jeffreyigims/rust_redis/README.md

 ### Concurrent Programming Model

-There's a couple approaches to handle concurrent IO.
+There's a couple approaches to perform concurrent programming and/or parallel.
 The most common approaches are using multi-process/multi-threading or using an event-based model.
 For IO heavy workloads, the latter usually wins out in terms of scalability.
-This is because the former requires processsing each incoming request in a separate thread (in the multi-threading approach).
-This can lead to both memory concerns (since each thread requires a separate stack) and performance constraints, due to costly context switches and shared resource contention, espcially if we need to scale to thousands of connections.
+This is because the former requires processing each incoming request in a separate thread (in the multi-threading approach).
+This can lead to both memory concerns (since each thread requires a separate stack) and performance constraints, due to costly context switches and shared resource contention, especially if we need to scale to thousands of connections.
 We implement the latter.

 We maintain a list of current `Connection`s to the server: